nasa-jpl/captoolkit/README.md

 ## Notes

-This package is under development, and new tools are being added as we finish testing them (many more utilities are coming).
+This package is under heavy development, and new tools are being added as we finish testing them (many more utilities are coming).

 Currently, the individual programs work as standalone command-line utilities or editable scripts.
 There is no need to install the package.
 You can simply run the python scripts as: